 Most BMDs that are rescued or rehomed come from their owners who are no longer able to care for them because of changing life circumstances or there are issues with the dogs’ health or behavior.

 In order for an adoption to be successful we need make sure an appropriate match is made taking into consideration the Berner’s needs and adoptive family’s needs.
-Completion of our Prospective Rescue Adoption Questionnaire will assist in our efforts to make sure Berners that come through our rescue program find their way into the most appropriate homes.
+Completion of our application will assist in our efforts to make sure Berners that come through our rescue program find their way into the most appropriate homes.

 Our club rescue and rehome program places an average of 10 dogs per year.
 We never know when we will be contacted so we are always looking for just the right match for each dog.
 Once available, we encourage you to fill out our Rescue Questionnaire if you think a rescue dog might be right for you.